ryanrubleycoates/memcache-ppp/README.md

 ## What's new in "Plus Plus Plus" over "Plus Plus" and the original "Plus"?

+* Removed hashring and replaced it with a simple cycle through each host
 * Fixed uncaught exception errors when retrieving certain data values
 * Support multiline/empty string/values where the data is a keyword (such as END) properly
 * Added missing touch/gat/gats commands